oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/domain-configuration/_index.md

 If you shut down the Administration Server, you won't be able to manage the domain from WebLogic Remote Console until it is restarted.

-1. If you want to shut down a server gracefully and allow some WebLogic Server subsystems to complete existing tasks, then you can configure graceful shutdown settings.
+1.  **Optional**: If you want to shut down a server gracefully and allow some WebLogic Server subsystems to complete existing tasks, then you can configure graceful shutdown settings.

     These options only apply when a server is shutdown gracefully.
 A forceful shutdown ignores them.